aerogear/unifiedpush-cli/README.md

 ╚═════════╧══════════════════════════════════════╧══════════╝
 ```

-A filter can be specified to refine the serch.
+A filter can be specified to refine the search.
 For example, to list only the `android` variants:

 ```bash
 ups -U http://localhost:9999 variants list ecfe3c76-b547-4b1c-8f21-b08085c08c80 --filter '{"type":"android"}'